D2L - Creating and editing a rubric (UW-Madison)

-Creating, editing, and publishing a rubric grid in Learn@UW
+Creating, editing, and publishing a rubric grid in D2L

-Please see the Learn@UW - Rubric Orientation for information on Learn@UW rubrics, including a guide to the D2L terminology.
+Please see the D2L - Rubric Orientation (UW-Madison) for information on D2L rubrics, including a guide to the D2L terminology.
 This document focuses on creating an "analytic" rubric, but many of the principles also apply to "holistic" rubrics.

 Creating a new Rubric

-A new rubric can be created either under Course Admin > Edit Course > Rubrics, or within an activity by using the New Rubric button (see Learn@UW - Attaching a rubric to an assignment or grade).
+A new rubric can be created either under Course Admin > Edit Course > Rubrics, or within an activity by using the New Rubric button (see D2L - Attaching a rubric to an assignment or grade (UW-Madison)).

 After clicking New Rubric enter a "Name."
 Then choose the Rubric Status.
 During the creating and editing of the rubric, keep the status to Draft.
 The rubric status must be set to Published before it can be attached to an assignment.
 Add a description, if desired.
 Select Analytic for the "rubric type."

 Enter the desired number of Levels (columns) and Criteria (rows) for the rubric.